jBarichivich/jbarichivich.github.io/index.md

 > Biological clocks of a coniferous rainforest ecosystem in southern Chile as revealed by simultaneous eddy covariance and cambial growth monitoring.

 ---
+**Improving long-term forest responses in global land surface models**

+New mechanistic insights from tree rings will be used to im- prove and constrain the responses of the ORCHIDEE global land surface model at long time scales and thereby improve future projections of the state of the land sur- face.

+---
 **Cities as global change experiments**

 Altered biogeochemical cycles, with higher CO2 concentrations and significantly stronger warming than in their rural surroundings make cities a natural climate change experiment.
 Current conditions in metropolitan regions simulate some of those that natural ecosystems will experience with similar intensity in the near future, notably warming.
 I am exploiting this feature of cities as a convenient alternative to expensive warming experiments.
 I am testing if urban-rural gradients in mega-cities can be used to study short-term ecosystem responses (e.g., growth extremes) and long-term adaptations (e.g., water use efficiency, stomatal responses) to climate change factors, in particular to warming.